SpooshDoosh/MP3-ReptilianDictionary/README.md

   * [Wirefram.cc](https://wireframe.cc/) - Used for wireframing of the website.
   * [Coolors](https://coolors.co/) - Used to assemble an appropriate colour palette.
   * [Gloo Maps](https://www.gloomaps.com/) - Used to create sitemap.
+  * [DbSchema](https://dbschema.com/) - Used to create the model for the database schema.

 ---